Manhunt underway for Tennessee man suspected of fatally shooting sheriff’s deputy and injuring another, officials say | KRDO

 (CNN) — A search is underway in east Tennessee for a man suspected of shooting and killing a sheriff’s deputy and injuring another during a traffic stop on Thursday, authorities said.

-The suspect, 42-year-old Kenneth Dehart, is wanted on warrants for first-degree murder, attempted first-degree murder and being a felon in possession of a firearm, according to the Blount County Sheriff’s Office.
+Kenneth Dehart, 42, is wanted on warrants of first-degree murder, attempted first-degree murder and being a felon in possession of a firearm, according to the Blount County Sheriff’s Office.

+On Friday, the suspect’s brother was arrested and charged with accessory after the fact, Blount County District Attorney Ryan Desmond said at a news conference.
+He is being held on a $1 million bond and is accused of aiding the suspect after the commission of a homicide.
+The brother is due in court on Monday, Desmond added.

 Blount County, home to the city of Maryville, is about 30 miles west of Gatlinburg.